-- Building on the unique concentration of high-tech businesses and input from the universities - attracting more investment into the sub-region (e.g. large world-class businesses including Centrica and SAE have recently arrived in Oxford and BMW have committed substantial new investment into the MINI plant in Cowley) - coordinating the activities of the various skills providers in Oxfordshire - enabling Science Vale UK to become an Enterprise Zone - lobbying government regarding projects that will add to the sub-region's city economic health.
+- Building on the unique concentration of high-tech businesses and input from the universities - attracting more investment into the city region (e.g. large world-class businesses including Centrica and SAE have recently arrived in Oxford and BMW have committed substantial new investment into the MINI plant in Cowley) - coordinating the activities of the various skills providers in Oxfordshire - enabling Science Vale UK to become an Enterprise Zone.